pilsprog/pils-og-programmering-makefile/README.md

 Recently we've happily noticed that other Pils & Programmering events are popping up around the world.
 We therefore built this makefile to give some guidance on how to run a successful Pils and Programmering.

-_“Vær seriøs, men ikkje alvorlig” (Be earnest about this endeavor, but never stop being playful about it either.) ~Nils._
+_“Vær seriøs, men ikkje alvorlig” (Be earnest about this endeavor, but never stop being playful about it either.)._

 **tl;dr?** -> Gather as many it-interested people as you can, be nerdy, be social, create! :)